Here’s four things to consider when choosing a fertility clinic for your fertility care.

 It may be tempting to just go to a fertility clinic that is conveniently located to home or office but ultimately may not be the best choice for your condition, needs, and/or wishes.
 Determining the quality of the clinic and how it fits your goals and needs is imperative.
 Choosing the best fertility clinic and doctor can make the difference between success and failure.
 It is important to take time, be diligent, and listen to your inner voice.

-If you are still unsure which direction to go, Opionato can help you navigate the process of choosing a fertility clinic and prepare you for the visit - what to expect, what questions to ask, and what treatment to undertake.
+If you are still unsure which direction to go, Opionato can help you navigate the process of choosing a fertility clinic and prepare you for your first visit - what to expect, what questions to ask, and what treatment path to undertake.

 Opionato (www.opionato.com) is your trusted go-to fertility expert accessible at anytime from anywhere.
 We assess your fertility potential and provide next-step fertility advice so your path to pregnancy is short and stress-free.